cubuspl42/KotlinMultiplatformJvmJsTemplate/README.md

 ## Generating a new project

-Export the `PROJECT_OWNER` variable.
+Export the `PROJECT_OWNER` variable (GitHub user / organization name).
 This might be put in the user's shell initialization script.

-This variable will be used in the generated URLs.
+Example:

 ```sh
 export PROJECT_OWNER=cubuspl42
 ```

-Export the `PROJECT_NAME` variable.
+Export the `PROJECT_NAME` variable (project and repostiory name).
+Example:

 ```sh
 export PROJECT_NAME=Project1